Tag Archive for: Realty ONE Group Western Slope

 The first “location” refers to the city itself, or in our case, the entire Grand Valley.
 Does the city have the amenities you need?
 Where is the nearest grocery store?
 How about a Target, Best Buy, or local farm to table dining options?
 How far away is the nearest airport?
 Does it have a quaint downtown area?
 Is there a sense of community?
 Do I feel safe?
 The questions differ for everyone, but the process remains the same.
 Everyone starts from a 10,000 ft point of view.

-The second location is filtered down one more segment to which part of the broader area interests you?
-Will you end up relocating to Grand Junction, Fruita, Palisade, Whitewater, Glade Park or up on the Mesa?
-Some of this will be dependent on the price range you are considering, but not always.
 Do you want to be able to walk to downtown?
 Are certain schools important to you?
-Do you have a need for some elbow room and acreage?
+Is there a desire for some elbow room and acreage?
 Is a view important?
 Would you like to walk out your back door and be on world class trails within minutes?
 Is the distance to your work something to take into consideration?
 Where are the new construction developments in the area?
 Everyone has different wants and needs.

 Finally, the third location narrows things down to neighborhoods and the actual home location within those neighborhoods.
 How does it feel when you first drive down the street?
 Are yards well taken care of or do they look like everyone is having a year-round yard sale?
 Is there a large undeveloped parcel behind the neighborhood that offers space now, but in the future is designated to be a rock quarry?
 Are you looking for newer homes or one with a more historic feel?